 Battelle for Kids is a national not-for-profit organization committed to collaborating with school systems and communities to realize the power and promise of 21st century learning for every student, without exception.

-involves the entire school community—educators in partnership with students, parents, businesses, and others—to ensure enduring impact in schools.
+involves the entire school community—educators in partnership with students, families, businesses, community, and others—to create enduring impact for every child.

 Supported by an initial grant from Battelle Memorial Institute, Battelle for Kids was established in 2001 by the Ohio Business Roundtable to improve student achievement in Ohio under the leadership of former executive director Jim Mahoney.
 In 2005, Battelle for Kids became an independent, national not-for-profit organization focused on developing innovative services and solutions that empower and support teachers, leaders, and school systems to reach every learner.
 In December 2016, Dr. Karen Garza became the organization's new president and CEO.

 A cornerstone of our early work was the creation of SOAR

 We're honored to have collaborated with state departments of education, urban, suburban, and rural schools, and other education-focused organizations across the country.